 I'm proud of my education, skills, and experience.
 I've been fortunate to serve in startups, global organizations, and the military.
-But, my intangibles will make the biggest difference as a board member.
-These intangibles include high standards, drive, selfless commitment, and concern for members and leaders.
+But my intangibles will make the biggest difference as a Board member.
+These intangibles include high standards, drive, selfless commitment, and genuine care for the members and leaders.
 Members and leaders deserve the best.
-I want each to be successful.
+I will give all I have for each member and leader to be successful.

 What volunteer experience do you have outside of Toastmasters?

-My first significant volunteer experience was serving in the U.S. Navy for 3 years!
+My first significant volunteer experience was serving in the U.S. Navy.
 Military service instills a strong sense of duty, service, purpose, and teamwork.
-Only volunteering in other organizations helped me fill the void left by the military.
+Volunteering in other organizations has helped me fill the void left by the military.

 I served in Junior Achievement and taught business skills to youth.
 For years, I mentored and tutored youth from broken homes.
-I strived to be the mentor I needed.
-Additionally, I worked with Second Harvest Heartland food bank so no person or family would go hungry.
+I strived to be the mentor I needed when I was younger.
+Additionally, I worked with Second Harvest Heartland food bank so no family would go hungry.

 Finally, I found Toastmasters.
 Through Toastmasters, I'm continuously reunited with my passion, purpose, and duty for serving others.
 Toastmasters and our members deserve my full commitment.

 Have you worked with other Boards of Directors outside of Toastmasters?
 If so, describe your experience.

 I've worked with boards in non-profit and for-profit organizations.
 I served on the initial board of Constructium, helping college students develop interpersonal skills.
 Through strong teamwork, we launched and served students within just months of forming.
 We even started 2 Toastmasters clubs at universities.